JisThomas14/EyesLibrary/README.md

 - [Gareth Nixon](https://github.com/GarethNixon)
 - [Adam Simmons](https://github.com/adamsimmons)

-EyesLibrary then emerged as an independent library from the original one, on version 2.0.
+EyesLibraryExtended then emerged as an independent library from the original one, on version 4.0.